Three common architectures for modern iOS apps are: MVVM, TCA, and VIPER.

 All of this will be based upon the TCA Sample Code from the repo.

 Let’s examine our TCA version of the TagView that we built previously, as we incorporate the TCA methodology.
-(There are two different versions of it: TCASimpleBindingTagFeature and TCATagFeature.)
-We’ll be discussing the more complicated of the two: TCATagFeature.
+(There are three different versions of it: TCASimpleBindingTagFeature, TCATagFeatureFirstPass, and TCATagFeatureFinalPass.)

 }